-Unfortunately, chronic pain is a dark reality for many people.
+Unfortunately, chronic pain is a harsh reality for many people.
 Chronic pain results from a wide range of issues such as arthritis, surgery, trauma, inflammatory diseases, medical conditions, and stroke.
-Major improvements have been made in acute pain management but still, some people develop chronic pain states where they experience symptoms that don’t seem likely to be cured.
+It can present anywhere in the body, including severe lower back pain and severe neck pain amongst other locations.
+Major improvements have been made in acute pain management, however, some people develop chronic pain states wherein they experience symptoms that seem unlikely to be cured.
 For such cases, the clinical management should be focused on controlling the pain effectively, maintaining physical activity (within limits), and encouraging routine daily function.
-This is done so to prevent deterioration and to avoid any complication arising from inactivity.
-This might sound counterintuitive because we naturally assume that moving or doing any activity will worsen the pain.
-More often than not, pain doesn’t behave like this and therefore there is no logical reason to avoid activity.
+This is done in order to prevent deterioration and to avoid any complication arising from inactivity.

-While acute pain (due to a recent injury) requires complete cessation of any activity, these rules don’t apply to any chronic pain.
-If the pain is present with or without activity and it has been established medically that the pain is not going to go away then the best course of action is to make the best of the worst situation.
-That being said, this is very easy to suggest by someone who isn’t battling pain all the time but it is a completely different story for a chronic pain sufferer.
-Behavioral modification therapies are often required to break the mental link between movement and pain.
+While acute pain (due to a recent injury) requires complete cessation of any activity, these rules don’t apply to any form of chronic pain.
+If the pain is present with or without activity and it has been established medically that the pain is not going to subside, then the best course of action is to make the best of the situation.
+This can be difficult for chronic pain sufferers, and behavioural modification therapies are often required to break the psychological link between movement and pain.

-Coming to terms with the reality of chronic pain is not easy at all.
-Clinicians involved in treating chronic pain must have sufficient experience in managing such situations by communicating effectively with the patient by providing them with credible guidance and advice.
-Clinicians also need to motivate their patients to improve functionality within the limits and by recognizing the boundaries/limitations.
+Coming to terms with the reality of chronic pain can be difficult.
+Clinicians involved in treating chronic pain must have sufficient experience in managing such situations by communicating effectively with the patient, providing them with credible guidance and advice.
+Clinicians also need to motivate their patients to improve functionality within their limits and recognise boundaries and limitations.